hashed-ly/labas-landing/README.md

 Visit `http://localhost:5173` to see the site in Arabic (default).

+**Note:** The splash screen appears once per session.
+Clear `sessionStorage` to see it again.

 ### Build for Production

 ```bash
 npm run build
 ```

+Automatically validates translations before building.

 ### Preview Production Build